BBA Strong

 Article 11 – Amendments

-These bylaws may be amended by a two-thirds (2/3) vote of members present at a regular meeting or via approved digital vote, provided written notice is given at least one meeting prior.
+These bylaws may be amended by a two-thirds (2/3) vote of voting members present at a regular meeting or through an approved electronic voting process.

 Article 12 – Parliamentary Authority

-Robert’s Rules of Order (latest edition) shall govern all proceedings not otherwise covered by these bylaws.
+Robert’s Rules of Order (latest edition) shall govern all proceedings not otherwise addressed within these bylaws.

-To protect the Association, its Board, and its members, the organization shall maintain legal counsel on retainer.
+To protect the Association, its Board, and its members, the Association may retain legal counsel as deemed necessary by the Board of Directors.

-• Legal counsel may advise the Board on matters of governance, legal compliance, contracts, dispute resolution, risk mitigation, and any issues affecting the Association.
+Legal counsel may advise the Board on governance, legal compliance, contracts, dispute resolution, risk management, and operational matters affecting the Association.

-Approved by the Bluffs Business Association Board of Directors on this 18th day of September 2025.
+Approved by the Bluffs Business Association Board of Directors.

 ______________________________